databrary/policies/agreement-annex-I.md

 When contributing data, Authorized Investigators agree to:

--   Seek, secure, and maintain permission to conduct research from the entity that governs research at the Authorized Investigator\'s Institution, and faithfully represent to Databrary information about any research approval status if requested.
+-   Seek, secure, and maintain permission to conduct research from the entity that governs research at the Authorized Investigator's Institution, and faithfully represent to Databrary information about any research approval status if requested.